renproject/darknode-cli/README.md

 ```sh
 darknode resize YOUR-DARKNODE-NAME s-1vcpu-2gb
 ```
 This may take longer than AWS as it recreates the instance.
 You can find all available droplet slugs at [Digital Ocean Standard plans](https://developers.digitalocean.com/documentation/changelog/api-v2/new-size-slugs-for-droplet-plan-changes/) and [DigitalOcean API Slugs](https://slugs.do-api.dev/)

+> If you accidentally try to resize to a invalid instance, the darknode will be stopped.
+You need to run the command again with a valid instance type to restart the darknode.

 ### List all Darknodes